 High School & College Student Election Judges

-Click here to apply to serve as a student judge of election at the June 28, 2022 Election.
+Click here to apply to serve as a student judge of election at the March 19, 2024 Primary Election.

 Qualifications for HIGH SCHOOL Student Judges: